antonvh/LMS-uart-esp/Libraries/UartRemote/MicroPython/README.md

 ## Installation

 ### LMS-esp-wifi board
-Upload the uartremote.py or the compiled uartremote.mpy through the WebREPL.
+Upload the uartremote.py or the compiled `uartremote.mpy` from the [ESP8266](./ESP8266) directory through the WebREPL.

 ### SPIKE Prime and Robot Inventor 51515
 You have three options: